ioerror/highctidh/src/README.md

 as a part of the CI configuration).

-The Python module on Windows is functional when installed with `pip` under MSYS using MINGW64 as demonstrated in `windows-msys-python-pip-test.yml`.
+The Python module on Windows is functional when installed with `pip` under MSYS using MINGW64 and `gcc` as provided by `mingw-w64-ucrt-x86_64-gcc`.
+This is tested in `windows-msys-python-pip-test.yml`.

 Building and performing minimal testing manually requires using `bash` as provided by `git` on Windows, GNU `make`, and `clang` using the following